Landlord Tips & Tricks

 One of the most significant landlord obligations is the requirement to offer fair housing.
 Under the Fair Housing Act (FHA), landlords are prohibited from discriminating against tenants based on race, sex, religion, ethnicity, family status, disability, mental or emotional impairments.
 This means that a landlord cannot deny housing or charge a different rate based on these listed factors.

-The following are valid legal reasons to reject tenant rental applications:
+The following are valid legal reasons which may allow the landlord reject tenant rental applications:

 • Poor Credit Score / Low Income